gidavies/WebAppDevOpsLab/README.md

 4. You now have a project in your solution containing a blank ARM template (azuredeploy.json) and a blank parameters file (azuredeploy.parameters.json).
 <img src="images/IC_4.png" width="324"/>

+5. Now replace the content of the files created in the previous step with pre-prepared content:
-5. View (or download) [azuredeploy.json](/ARM/azuredeploy.json) and [azuredeploy.parameters.json](/ARM/azuredeploy.parameters.json) and replace the contents of the same files in the Visual Studio solution with the contents from these.
-Save the files.
+- View (or download) [this azuredeploy.json file](/ARM/azuredeploy.json), select all the contents of the file, and then copy and paste over the content of the azuredeploy.json file in Visual Studio.
+- Do the same with this [azuredeploy.parameters.json file](/ARM/azuredeploy.parameters.json).
+- Save the files in Visual Studio.

 6. In Visual Studio, select the Team Explorer | Changes.
 Add a commit comment and select Commit All and Push.
 Save if prompted.